-It’s often slow, with mama bear in the room to direct.
-But right now I’m more about starting habits, and I think giving them chores helps them see mommy isn’t their servant.
+Right now I’m more about starting habits, and I think giving them chores helps them see mommy isn’t their servant.
 It also teaches them responsibility and follow through.
-Here are 15 ways 5 year olds can start helping at home without stealing their childhood.

 Don’t panic if your kids don’t do any chores yet, because you can start anytime.
 The best time to start is as soon as they are able.
 Kids need age appropriate chores for a few reasons.